 Research data can be generated for different purposes and through different processes.

 Research data management (or RDM) is a term that describes the organization, storage, preservation, and sharing of data collected and used in a research project.
 It involves the everyday management of research data during the lifetime of a research project (for example, using consistent file naming conventions).
 It also involves decisions about how data will be preserved and shared after the project is completed (for example, depositing the data in a repository for long-term archiving and access).
+A data management plan (or DMP), is a formal document that outlines how data will be handled during and after a research project.

 There are a host of reasons why research data management is important: